PlasticF00dz/TorrentClient/README.md

 - Java 17+
 - Maven 3.6+
 - Node.js 14+ and npm
-- PostgreSQL 12+
+- No external DB required (uses embedded H2 by default)

 ## 🚀 Quick Start

-### 1. Database Setup
+### 1. Database (H2) Setup
-Create PostgreSQL database named `bittorrent_client` and update credentials in `backend/src/main/resources/application.properties`
+This project uses an embedded H2 file-based database by default.
+No external database server is required.

+- Default H2 JDBC URL: `jdbc:h2:file:./data/bittorrent_client`
+- H2 Console (when backend is running): `http://localhost:8080/h2-console` (JDBC URL and credentials are shown in the application logs)
+- If you want to change the storage location or switch to another database, update `backend/src/main/resources/application.properties` accordingly.

 ### 2. Backend Setup
 Navigate to backend directory and run: